Rising Reception 2022 - 2023

-Children will start school in small groups.
+Children start school in small groups.
 This allows the children and staff to spend quality time getting to know one another.
 It also allows staff time to assess the children and plan an effective curriculum for them based on their individual interests.
-Due to the Coronavirus pandemic, we are currently unable to confirm a start date for September 2020.
-We are following public health and government advice and when we have more information, we will be in contact.

-8.50 - 9.00 Arrive at the Reception classroom door.
+8.45 - 9.00 Arrive at school.
 Late arrivals must enter school via the main entrance.

 Children have a ‘snack’ during the morning session.

 Dates and News are included in our weekly newsletters, published each Friday.

 Trays and Pegs: Each child has their own tray and coat peg.
 Their own name and a photograph of an animal help them to recognise their own tray and coat peg.